Print Logotype

 Guests travelling with a wheelchair, mobility aid or medical equipment

-If you intend to bring your own wheelchair, mobility aid or medical equipment, please make this clear on the "Your on board needs" questionnaire and ensure you provide all relevant information, including dimensions and weight where necessary.
+• If the guest intends to bring their own wheelchair, mobility aid or medical equipment, they must make this clear on the "Your on board needs" questionnaire.
+They should provide all relevant information about the mobility aid, including dimensions and weight where necessary.

-In order to comply with Civil Aviation Authority regulations, you must advise us at time of booking if you plan to carry an electrical mobility aid on board your flight(s).
+• In order to comply with Civil Aviation Authority regulations, guests must advise us at time of booking if they plan to carry an electrical mobility aid on board their flight(s).
 These include, but may not be limited to, electric wheelchairs and electric scooters.
 Assessments will then be made as to the safety of carrying an electric mobility aid on-board the aircraft.

-Electrical equipment must be battery operated, as airlines cannot provide a power supply.
+• Electrical equipment must be battery operated, as airlines can't provide a power supply.

-When travelling with electric wheelchairs or scooters, airlines will require that you contact them directly so to run through their screening process to ensure the equipment meets their own regulations and can be carried on the flight(s).
+• When travelling with electric wheelchairs or scooters, TUI requires that guests contact them directly so they can run through their screening process to ensure the equipment meets their own regulations and can be carried on the flight(s).

-All mobility scooters must be checked in with your baggage and will be transported to and securely stored in the aircraft hold.
+• All mobility scooters must be checked in with guest's baggage and will be transported to and securely stored in the aircraft hold.

-Wheelchairs may either be checked in with your baggage or taken from you at the aircraft gate, this varies by airline and departure airport – you will be advised by the airline.
+• Wheelchairs may either be checked in with guest's baggage or taken from them at the aircraft gate.
+This varies by airline and departure airport, and guests will be advised by the airline.

-At those airports where it is not possible to take your wheelchair/mobility aid to the departure gate, the airline may have to secure the item at check-in and return it to you when you land at your destination.
-In these circumstances another wheelchair will be provided to transport you from check-in to the aircraft and from the aircraft to the baggage hall upon arrival.
+• At airports where it's not possible to take a wheelchair/mobility aid to the departure gate, the airline may have to secure the item at check-in and return it when the guest lands at their destination.
+In these circumstances, another wheelchair will be provided to transport the guest from check-in to the aircraft and from the aircraft to the baggage hall upon arrival.

-Can I fly if I have pre-existing medical conditions or have been hospitalised within the last 6 months?
+Guests who have a pre-existing medical condition or have been hospitalised within the last six months

-For some medical conditions, you will need to get medical clearance before you can fly; examples include, but are not limited to:
+For some medical conditions, guests will need to get medical clearance before they can fly.
+Examples include, but are not limited to:

-• need for additional oxygen or use of medical equipment on board
+• A need for additional oxygen or use of medical equipment on board.

-If you are required to wear a plaster cast, you are permitted to travel providing it is a split plaster cast and is not been fitted or changed within 48 hours of departure.
-Casts fitted within 48 hours will need to be split by your doctor or hospital.
-For further advice we recommend that you liaise directly with your GP.
+If the guest is required to wear a plaster cast, they're are permitted to travel providing it's a split plaster cast and is not been fitted or changed within 48 hours of departure.
+Casts fitted within 48 hours will need to be split by the doctor or hospital.
+For further advice, we recommend that the guest contacts their GP directly.

 Guests who require additional oxygen during their flight

-Some airlines are not able to provide in-flight oxygen on all their flights.
-If you have already confirmed your booking with flights prior to notifying us that you require oxygen, we may have to amend your flights to an alternative airline.
+• Some airlines are not able to provide in-flight oxygen on all their flights.
+If the guest has already confirmed their booking with flights prior to notifying us that they require oxygen, we may have to amend their flights to an alternative airline.

-Please refer to your airline’s website for their most up-to-date information.
+• Guests should refer to the airline’s website for their most up-to-date information.

 Was this helpful to you?